quiknode-labs/qn-marketplace-cli/README.md

 You can use the following commands to test locally if you have an application that is hosted at http://localhost:3030.

-For example, if you are using our [  ✘ marketplace-starter-js](https://github.com/quiknode-labs/  ✘ marketplace-starter-js) repo, which is a sample add-on built with node.js, then you can use the following commands, assuming you have set the username and password to `username` and `password` respectively.
+For example, if you are using our [marketplace-starter-js](https://github.com/quiknode-labs/marketplace-starter-js) repo, which is a sample add-on built with node.js, then you can use the following commands, assuming you have set the username and password to `username` and `password` respectively.